BeanTheAlien/tf-web/legal/privacypolicy.md

 Weapon usage and duration of time used is for analytics to determine what weapons are considered "meta" and what weapons need balancing or shoutouts as underdogs.<br>
 Class playing and duration of time played is used for analytics to determine what classes most need attention.
 Classes that need updates are more likely to get them.

-How is my data being stored and protected?
+How is my data being stored and protected?<br>
-//
+All data will be stored on a secure server and data leaks will be addressed.

-Who is my data shared with?
+Who is my data shared with?<br>
-//
+Your private data is only shared with the TF Web team.<br>
+Analytics will be public, but do not show account connections.

 What are my rights as a user?
-//
+You can opt-out of data collection at any point by emailing explosivebearentertainment@gmail.com.

 Who can I contact for privacy concerns?
-//
+You can contact explosivebearentertainment@gmail.com for any reason.

 - What data is collected (name, email, IP address, cookies, etc.)
 - How data is collected (forms, cookies, analytics, third-party services)